PunkUnicorn/The-Return-of-Tom-Thumb/Event - Who is the leader.md

 The  Knight observes:
 > "Hmm well perhaps we have no heirachical structure here, perhaps the idea of a leader as such does not fit to our situation."

-Th e Knight is silent deep in thought.
+The Knight is silent deep in thought.
 Readjusting something but wrestling; brow furried.

 There's a pause.
 Red says: